flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateTopicRule
-### Creates a rule.
+> Creates a rule.
 Creating rules is an administrator-level action.
-Any user who has permission to create rules will be able to access data processed by the rule.
+Any user who has permission to create rules will be able to access data processed by the rule.<br/>

 #### Input Parameters
 * `ruleName` - _required_